 - Assistive medical devices

-Our client support team can help you gather these records and use them to value your current and future damages.
-You do not want to be left paying for ongoing accident-related medical care after the case is resolved.
+Our client support team will help you gather these records and use them to value your current and future damages.
+You do not want to be left paying for ongoing wreck-related medical expenses after the case is resolved.
+That should be the responsible party’s obligation––not yours.

-Your car accident report might contain photos of the accident scene, while photos of your car can help establish points of impact.
-In addition to these, the evidence file we build may also contain:
+Your car wreck report might contain photos of the accident scene.
+Photos of your car can help establish points of impact.
+In addition to these items, other supporting information in your case may comprise:

 - Smartphone photos and videos